I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY projects.

-I used rotors and brake pads from Advanced Auto.
-Rotor part number YH145239, brake pad part number MKD 768: basically the cheapest stuff they had.
-With a little help from their online/pick up coupon, in total I spent $67 for two rotors, brake pads, a few cans of spray and some batteries for my shower radio.
+I used rotors and brake pads from Advanced Auto: rotor part number YH145239, brake pad part number MKD 768.
+This was basically the cheapest stuff they had.
+With a little help from their online/pick up coupon, in total I spent $67 for two rotors, brake pads, a few cans of spray, and some batteries for my shower radio.
 Now that's a deal!

 Tools for the 2.0 Slow Job!

 For the front brakes, the 2.0L really only needs a few tools.
-Most of what you see in the picture are just sprays, recommended but not really needdc.
-This job can be done with a 7mm allen wrench, C-clamp and rock if you really want to get cheap.
+Most of what you see in the picture are just sprays, recommended but not really needed.
+This job can be done with a 7mm Allen wrench, C-clamp and rock if you really want to get cheap.